camellia flower

 Water Requirement

 Watering camellias should be monitored.
-They do not tolerate drought so ample water supply must be provided during the leaf and shoot development period, usually in the spring.
-In winter, camellias are dormant and should be moderately watered (1).
+They do not tolerate drought so ample water supply must be provided during the leaf and shoot development period, usually in the early spring.
+In late winter, these potted plants are dormant and should be moderately watered (1).

 Fertilizer Application

-Fertilizer application on camellias in gardens should be 3 times a year and for potted ones, application should be every four to six weeks.
+Fertilizer application on your plant in gardens should be 3 times a year and for potted camellias, application should be every four to six weeks.

 Planting and Maintenance